Catrovitch/Online-course-website/README.md

     - Rest of the frontend is at a very early stage, but there are functioning pages for admin.html, courses.html, error.html, login.html (will be deleted), register.html.
     - register.html includes the option to create an admin account.
 This is for development reasons purely.

+   ## Third Deadline Development notes (4.12.2022)

+   The core structure of the program is ready.
+The program differs from the original plan on a couple notes.
+There are no text exercises present.
+ALl exercises use radiobuttons for answers.
+An natural addition is that an admin account also has all functions of a normal user.
+There is a minor bug present which I currently don't know the cause of.
+Something is fishy about how the progression is programmed or visualized.
+Needs some reloads to show properly.
+All other core functionalities have been implemented.

+##### A minor note on the structure:
+The architecture follows a basic set up where there is one module of functions per table in the database (users.py, courses.py, course_registration.py, exercises.py and statistics.py).
+All of these are entirely independant except for statsistics.py.
+This module also accesses other tables than table: statistics.

+I'm was a bit worried when starting to develop statistics.py on if it would turn out to have too many dependencies, but at the end it worked out fine in my opionion.

+##### Still left to do

+   1. Fix levels cross UI.
+   2. Apply cyber-security.
+   3. Code reviewing.
+(Light refactoring and renaming if need be).

+   If time allows:
+   4. Customize UI.
+   5. Testing.
+(I haven't read anywhere that this should have been part of the course??
+Please tell me if it is in the response.)
+   6. More functionalities.

 ### Launch app:

 To visit the webpage click [here](https://online-course-website.fly.dev/)